Accessing your tax receipts

 Spouses can share an Impact Account and choose who receives the tax receipts if each spouse has a card in their name added to the Impact Account.
 As an alternative, each spouse can open their own Impact Account to keep track of their personal giving

-If you made your donation through Charitable Impact but don’t have an account, we sent the tax receipt to the email address that you provided at the time of the donation.
-If you can’t find your tax receipt in your inbox, you can try checking your Junk or Spam email folders.
+If you can’t find your tax receipt in your inbox, try checking your Junk or Spam email folders.

 If you still can’t find your tax receipt, email us and we’ll be happy to help.